-You can legally copy, produce, and sell a patent-pending invention.
+Moreover, you can legally copy, produce, and sell a patent-pending invention.
 However, you can sue copiers for royalties upon patent approval.
 Royalties are payments you receive when others use your invention which has a patent grant.
 Hence, provisional rights are your rights to sue for royalties dating to the time before a patent’s issue date.

-If someone copies your invention while it’s patent status is pending, you can:
+If someone copies your invention while its patent status is pending, you can:

 - Ask the USPTO to speed up your application review.

 - Ask the copier to stop making or selling the invention.

 - Let the copier continue making or selling the invention.
 A copier may create a demand for your invention, which can allow you to more easily market your invention.

 If your invention’s patent status is pending, you should mark the status of your product, it’s packaging, and its marketing materials.
 So, patent-pending marks can take several forms.

 - “Patents pending,” if you have multiple applications for an invention.